umarinkovic/vLLM-Profiling/README.md

 * You may provide your own images
 * Image filenames **must match** what the prompt YAML files expect (see `yaml/prompts/`)

+TODO: rework the way images are handled (repo should provide default images via links)
 ---

 ### `scripts/`